top of page

 for ceremonies

-I believe that "rites of passage" help us acknowledge and make sense of the transformations we undergo in life: when a child is born, when a teenager transitions to adulthood, when a wedding is celebrated, but also when a relationship ends in a divorce, when a couple needs new vows for the next stage of their life together, when time comes for retirement, and of course when we have to face the death of a loved one...
+I believe that "rites of passage" help us acknowledge and make sense of the transformations we undergo in life: when a child is born, when he becomes a teenager and then transitions to adulthood, when a wedding is celebrated, but also when a relationship ends in a divorce, when a couple needs new vows for the next stage of their life together, when time comes for retirement, and of course when we have to face the death of a loved one...

-It is important for ourselves, for close relatives and friends, but also for the larger community of people who play a role in our lives.
+It is important.
+For ourselves, for close relatives and friends, but also for the larger community of people who play a role in our lives.
 As John Donne said: "No man is an island."

 My commitment